LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

    yes

 When using these predicates, the tags shall be considered as an opaque term; users shall not rely on its type.
+Tagged asynchronous calls can be canceled by using the :ref:`predicates_threaded_cancel_1` predicate.

 .. _threads_ignore: